8 current facts about Istanbul and Turkey that you probably don’t know…

 Do not be surprised if you see a taxi driver with the latest iPhone (although the price is indecent) or customers of bars and restaurants fixing their phone.

 Turkey and its youth are hyper-connected and are very fond of social networks.
 Over 50% of the population uses social networks with an average of about three hours daily.
 Turkey is also the 6th country in the world with the most Facebook account.
-Here too, bloggers make and break reputations of brands or restaurants !!
+Here too, bloggers make and break reputations of brands or restaurants.

 More than just a communication tool, social media are a real force of opposition in Turkey, they allow the flow of free information without the government’s control.

-8. The film and tv series industry is booming.
+8. The film and tv series industry is booming

-Istanbul who was once the capital of three empires is now much more than just a name in the history books, it’s also a great metropolis of the 21st century who combined tradition and modernity and in which you can navigate between periods depending of the neighborhoods you will be visiting.
+Istanbul who was once the capital of three empires is now much more than just a name in the history books, it’s also a great metropolis of the 21st century who combined tradition and modernity and in which you can navigate between periods depending on the neighborhoods you will be visiting.